HATE RATES.... ***** BIBLE **** TABLOID *** COMIC ** CHIP PAPER * PULP

 this complex story began to unravel and the different

-layers began to reveal themselves
+layers began to reveal themselves, the author realised that

 this story was just too big a tale to be restricted to a few